-The Crossroads Europe project, co-funded by the Europe for Citizens Programme of the European Union, aims at fostering cross-cutting dialogue about the EU, the challenges facing it and its future through a series of offline events dedicated to main forms of organised civil society (trade unions, student organisations, business associations and NGOs) and policymakers.
-The project will equip them with the necessary tools to elaborate policy recommendations around four key themes and, at the same time, it will raise awareness among them of the benefits of a closer EU.
+The Crossroads Europe project, co-funded by the Europe for Citizens Programme of the European Union, aimed at fostering cross-cutting dialogue about the EU, the challenges facing it and its future through a series of offline events dedicated to main forms of organised civil society (trade unions, student organisations, business associations and NGOs) and policymakers.
+The project equiped them with the necessary tools to elaborate policy recommendations around four key themes and, at the same time, it raised awareness among them of the benefits of a closer EU.

-The project will be implemented through a series of 6 Labs hosted in different cities and organised by a consortium of local CSOs.
-Each lab will use an interactive methodology in order to achieve the following outputs:
+The project was implemented through a series of 6 Labs hosted in different cities and organised by a consortium of local CSOs.
+Each lab used an interactive methodology in order to achieve the following outputs:

 - Awareness acquisition on the topics and of cross-sectoral implications;

 - Non-formal education, with practical and experimental activities to foster participants’ knowledge of the topics;